Physics-Informed Learning of Microvascular Flow Models using Graph Neural Networks: Numerical tests on GNN surrogate models

 \subsection{GNN tests on general-purpose capillary networks}

 We now assess the generalizability of the four GNN models introduced in Section~\ref{sec:gnn_models} on a set of unseen vascular graphs, focusing on their ability to predict pressure, velocity and hematocrit fields beyond the training distribution.
-The evaluation is carried out in an \emph{out-of-sample} regime: the models were trained on vascular networks whose complexity, measured by the number of inlet nodes located on the upper surface of the domain, ranged between $25$ and $40$ (as indicated by the gray band in Figure~\ref{fig:error1}).
-The tests were then carried out on $17$ additional vascular graphs, characterized by a number of inlets varying from $20$ up to $100$, with each configuration containing twice as many outlet nodes as inlets.

 To quantify the accuracy of the model, we compute the mean relative $L^p$-error, $p=1,2$, with respect to the high-fidelity (FOM) solutions for the predicted pressure, velocity and hematocrit fields.
 The $L^2$-error is consistent with the norm used in the loss function, and the $L^1$-error is a weaker norm for which lower error levels are expected.
 For a generic output $\mathbf{U}^W=[\mathbf{U}^V,\mathbf{U}^E]^\top$ and for each testing graph $G^s_k$, we define